moliver28/research-handbook/content/handbook/product/product-principles.md

 #### Design for self-managed for feature parity between deployments

 We want to provide the same capabilities to end users regardless of the method they choose to use GitLab (GitLab SaaS, Dedicated or Self-managed).
-At the same time, we believe in the power of a [single code base](/handbook/product/single-application/#single-codebase).
-Therefore we strive to maintain feature parity between SaaS and Self-managed installations.

 All GitLab SaaS environments leverage the same installation method available to self-managed users, with a different licensing structure.
 By designing and implementing features for self-managed, we achieve maximum parity between the various installations.

 A few examples:

-- Downtime is not acceptable in SaaS, but that is also not acceptable for self-managed users.
-By designing a feature that covers both of these use cases, we can avoid inflicting additional work to the end users whether they are using SaaS or self-managed.
+- Design features to avoid downtime since it's not acceptable for SaaS nor self-managed users.
-- It is ok to release functionality to SaaS first, as long as there is a solution for self-managed users.
-By designing a feature that can be managed in SaaS environments, and thinking through how self-managed users could operate this feature on their own, we reduce the burden of supporting many different ways of operating individual functionality.
+- It is ok to release functionality to SaaS first, as long as the solution is applicable for self-managed too.
 - While a feature can be enabled first on SaaS via a [feature flag](../product-development-flow/feature-flag-lifecycle/_index.md) or setting, the underlying implementation must also exist, although disabled, on self-managed.

-In line with our [SaaS-first rollouts](#rollout-features-on-saas-first) principle, some features may be released on SaaS to gain operational experience and apply learnings prior to recommending and supporting customers using it.
+In line with our [SaaS-first](#saas-first) principle, some features may be released on SaaS to gain operational experience and apply learnings prior to recommending and supporting customers using it.
 Features would be present of self-managed codebase but are disabled until General Availability.

 For functionality where implementation may be especially challenging without cloud services, for example with AI, self-managed functionality may be dependent on an underlying SaaS service.
 This allows us to provide end users the same capabilities regardless of deployment type, and not overly constrain our feature set or impose significant operational complexities on each deployment.
 Product managers need to be aware that this may impact the adoption of these features, as not all customers may be willing or able to leverage underlying SaaS services, such as air-gapped deployments.